SachinSawariya/rag-js/README.md

 ### Scripts

-- `npm start`: Run the interactive CLI
+- `npm start`: Run the interactive CLI (uses tsx to execute TypeScript directly)
 - `npm run ingest`: Ingest documents into ChromaDB
+- `npm run build`: Compile TypeScript to JavaScript (outputs to `dist/`)
+- `npm run type-check`: Type check TypeScript without emitting files
+- `npm run lint`: Run ESLint on TypeScript files
+- `npm run lint:fix`: Run ESLint and automatically fix issues

 ### Adding New Documents

 1. Place your document in the `data/` directory
-2. Update `ingest.js` to point to your file, or modify the default path
+2. Update `src/services/IngestionService.ts` to point to your file, or modify the default path in the `ingest()` method call
 3. Run `npm run ingest`

 ### Customizing Chunking

-Modify `config.js`:
+Modify `src/utils/Config.ts`:
 - `chunkSize`: Larger = more context per chunk, fewer chunks
 - `chunkOverlap`: Larger = more redundancy, better context preservation

+The configuration is defined in the `Config` class constructor.
+You can also override values using environment variables (`OLLAMA_URL`, `CHROMA_URL`).

 ## Production Considerations